Westwood's Re-entry Plan

-E-Cademy+ will continue into semester two.
-We have provided this online options to families who are not able to return to the physical building due to health or personal circumstances.
-However, we are committed to still providing a robust learning experience for our families.
-Westwood will be the host school for E-Cademy+ learning for the 2020-2021 school year for high school students.
+E-Cademy+ has continued into semester two.
+We have provided this online option to families who are not able to return to the physical building due to health or personal circumstances.
+Westwood has been the host school for E-Cademy+ learning for the 2020-2021 school year for high school students.
 Attendance is required for Google Meets for every class, including ILC.
 Mrs. Heather Terry will be the Counselor in Student Services who will be assisting with this learning program for Westwood.
 I have been working closely with Mrs. Terry and the E-Cademy+ team of teachers to help to deliver a meaningful learning experience for our virtual learners.
 There is a section on our website under the parent tab that provides E-Cademy+ information.

 Please be aware that this is an evolving plan, as circumstances change and develop.
 The FMPSD is going to be updating the division plan twice per month to keep our families as updated as possible; Westwood’s plan will also be updated twice per month.
 It will be on our website as well.
 In addition, please find a link to Frequently Asked Questions, which is also available on our website and the FMPSD website.
 You may also reference the Westwood High School Website for additional information.
-Please call the school should you have any questions or concerns.
+Please call the school should you have any questions or concerns at (780) 791-1986.
 Follow us on Twitter @WWhighschool, Facebook and Instagram.
-We are very much looking forward to seeing you again.

 Principal, Westwood Community High School